Financial Aid Terms and Conditions

-Student Financial Services uses your MTC provided email account to send important information regarding your financial aid status.
-Students should also log in to MyMTC and access MyFinancialAid to manage their Financial Aid package from submission to completion.
-From MyMTC, they can view the types of aid they have been awarded for the academic year.
+The Student Financial Services Office uses your MTC email account to send important information regarding your financial aid status.
+Students should also log into MyMTC and access MyFinancialAid to manage their Financial Aid package from submission to completion.
+From MyMTC, you can view the types of aid you have been awarded for the academic year.

 THIS INFORMATION IS SUBJECT TO CHANGE

-The award letter indicates your estimated financial aid award for the academic year.
+The award letter indicates your estimated financial aid awards for the academic year.
 The Student Financial Services Office awards financial aid according to federal and state regulations, and institutional policies.
-Your award is an estimate based on a fulltime enrollment status.
+Your award is an estimate based on a fulltime enrollment status (12 credit hours for both Fall and Spring terms) and six credit hours for the Summer term.
 Because of limited funding, it is not always possible to meet all of a student's financial need.
 In accordance with the philosophy of the U.S. Department of Education, financial aid is awarded to supplement the resources of the student and their family.
 Detailed information regarding the types of financial aid offered can be found in the Student Handbook and/or our financial aid page.

 COST OF ATTENDANCE

-The typical academic year's (fall and spring) cost of attendance is available online.
+The cost of attendance for a typical academic year (Fall and Spring) is available online.
 This figure includes not only tuition and fees, but also an allowance for housing, meals, books, supplies, transportation, and miscellaneous expenses.
 Your actual cost may vary based on your residency, housing arrangements, and course load.
 MTC will bill you for tuition, fees, and any other authorized charges that may appear on your student account.

 IMPORTANT ENROLLMENT REQUIREMENTS

-You must be enrolled at least half time (six or more credit hours) to be considered for educational loan funds, SC Lottery Tuition Assistance, Supplemental Educational Opportunity Grant, and the SC State Need-Based Grant.
-LIFE Scholarship recipients must be enrolled for at least 12 credit hours of non-remedial coursework each term, Fall and Spring.
-First-time, full-year recipients must earn 30 eligible credit hours by the beginning of the next fall term (and maintain a 3.0 GPA) for continued eligibility.
+You must be enrolled at least half time (six or more credit hours) to be considered for educational loan funds, SC Lottery Tuition Assistance, SC Workforce and Industrial Needs Scholarhip (SC WINS), Supplemental Educational Opportunity Grant, and the SC State Need-Based Grant.
+LIFE Scholarship recipients must be enrolled in at least 12 credit hours of non-remedial coursework each term, Fall and Spring.
+First-time, full-year recipients must earn 30 eligible credit hours by the beginning of the next fall term (and maintain a 3.0 Cumulative GPA) for continued eligibility.
 FINANCIAL AID ONLY ASSISTS WITH THE CLASSES ON YOUR ACTIVE DEGREE PROGRAM.

 Limited federal funds are available for students whose enrollment status is less than half time.
 Initial awards are based on a fulltime enrollment status.
 If your enrollment status changes, we have the right to adjust any awards offered accordingly.